 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God...the Word (Jesus) became flesh and dwelt among us

 In the beginning God created the heavens and the earth...Then God said...and there was

 Even the rocks understood that...

 All things were created through Him and for Him.
 And He is before all things, and in Him all things consist.

 Rocks are Credible Witnesses

-Geologists have a saying "Atmospheres and oceans forget but rocks remember" in reference to how they are studied in order to theorize the events that occurred in their formation.
+Geologists have a saying "atmospheres and oceans forget but rocks remember".
+This is a reference to how they theorize the events that occurred in rock's formation.
 Liquids and gases are always moving around but solids stay the same.
 This makes the rock a reliable witness.

 This is exampled for us in an episode between Jacob and Laban.